magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

             [:password (matches *re-password*) "The provided password is invalid"]))
 ```

-As you see only wrapped the above `validate` call inside a function
+As you see, we wrapped the above `validate` call inside a function
 definition.

-> NOTE 4: Again, to follow the separation of concerns principle, we
+> NOTE 5: Again, to follow the separation of concerns principle, we
-> moved here the *re-password* regular expression previously defined in
+> moved here the *re-password* regular expression previously defined
-> the `login.clj` source file.
+> in the `login.clj` source file.
+So, remember to delete it from that
+> source file.

-> NOTE 5: Valip provides the `email-address?` built-in
+> NOTE 6: `valip` provides the `email-address?` built-in
 > predicate which matches the passed email value against an embedded
 > regular expression.
 This regular expression is based on RFC 2822 and
 > it is defined in the `valip.predicates` namespace.
 This is why the